The Second Dirichlet Eigenvalue is Simple on Every Non-equilateral Triangle, Part II: Nearly Equilateral Triangles: Introduction

-The remainder of this paper is organized as follows: In Section \ref{section:preliminary}, we review theorems on eigenvalue and eigenvector error estimations for the computation of the directional derivatives.
-In Section \ref{section:main-theories}, we revisit results on eigenvalue perturbations and analyze the difference quotient of eigenvalues.
-In Chapter \ref{section:computation-results}, details of the computation scheme for the first variations are provided.
-Finally, in Section \ref{summary}, we state our conclusions.
+The remainder of this paper is organized as follows.
+In Section 2, we review the error estimation of eigenfunctions, which will be utilized in the estimation of the difference quotient formula for eigenvalues.
+Section 3 presents the derivation of the difference quotient formula and its estimation.
+In Section 4, we provide a computer-assisted proof of Theorem \ref{len:partial-result}.
+The code for the computer-assisted proof is publicly available at the GitHub repository \url{https://github.com/ryendo/DirichletSimplicityClustered}.